IS IT DIZZINESS OR VERTIGO?

 BPPV can occur when calcium builds up in canals of the inner ear, usually brought on by trauma to the head or by moving the head in certain positions.

 The majority of peripheral vertigo is caused by otoconia (also called canals), tiny limestone and protein crystals that reside deep inside your ear in the vestibule dislodge from external motion to the gel in the utricle and migrate into one or more of the 3 fluid-filled semicircular canals instead.

 The most commonly used and successful physical therapy for BPPV and treatment is the Epley manoeuvres (also known as a canalith repositioning procedure).
 The goal is to return the dislodged otoconia to the vestibule to lessen risk of falls and driving accidents utilising head positions designed to remove or shift inner ear ‘crystals’ in BPPV

-Diagnosis can be made by magnifying and measuring rapid eye movements with high definition recording googles during dizzy spells as crystals in the ear are moving in and out of place ( eg a nystagmus – an uncontrolled movement of the eye) the eye movements with physical therapy can be measured.
+Diagnosis can be made by magnifying and measuring rapid eye movements with high definition recording googles during dizzy spells as crystals in the ear are moving in and out of place (e.g. nystagmus – and uncontrolled eye movement), the eye movements with physical therapy can be measured.

-This may result to maintain orientation eg during the Fakuda step test which requires body movements with the eyes closed to see if the body strays from the midline where affected by the condition.
+This may result to maintain orientation, e.g. during the Fukuda step test, which requires body movements with the eyes closed to see if the body strays from the midline were affected by the condition.

 Sometimes combinations of problems such as sleep issues, anxiety, depression, PTSD, photophobia inside and out (which is referred to as pattern glare), motion sickness, visual motion sensitivity (VMS) can benefit by neuro-optometric rehabilitation assessment.
 Treatment might include spectacle prescription, a specifically determined tint, prisms in various ways, sectoral occlusion sometimes, and other options.

 The aim is to improve function in activities of daily living (ADL’s) and quality of life (QOL).